BenjaminLesieux/mlb-api/README.md

     }.withDefaultErrorResponse
 ```

-*Note: You can make the queries in the postman link we'll give you.
+*Note: You can make the queries with the postman collection in the data folder.
 These endpoints allow you to make the requested queries and display the results.
 All data comes from the dataset.*

 ## TEST PART